mauricemach/coffeekup/README.md

     template = -> h1 "Hello #{@world}"
     alert CoffeeKup.render template, context: {world: 'mars'}

-Note: this is one of many client-side deployment possibilities, compiling on the server, thus requiring only coffeekup.js (under 2k minified, gzipped) in the browser.
+Note: this is one of many browser deployment possibilities, compiling on the server, thus requiring only coffeekup.js (under 2k minified, gzipped) on the client-side.
 To see all serving suggestions, check out [regular](http://github.com/mauricemach/coffeekup/blob/master/examples/browser/regular.html), [decaf](http://github.com/mauricemach/coffeekup/blob/master/examples/browser/decaf.html) and [crème](http://github.com/mauricemach/coffeekup/blob/master/examples/browser/creme.html).

 Command-line:

     coffeekup FILE [> OUTPUT]

 See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions.
 Please note that even though all examples are given in coffeescript, you can also use their plain javascript counterparts just fine.

-## Caveats

-* Like Markaby, not the fastest horse in the stable.
-Run `cake benchmark` for details.
-Performance seems to be pretty acceptable though while rendering templates as code, or as strings with cache on.

-* No special syntax for ids and classes.
-Less of a big deal though if you're trying to shake off "divitis" and getting into html 5 semantic goodness already.

 ## Compatibility